Brownbear2710/Geometry-Advanced/Minimum_Diameter_Circle.md

 # [Problem](https://vjudge.net/problem/SPOJ-QCJ4)
-Given n points in a plane find the diameter of the smallest circle that encloses all the points.
+Given n points in a 2D-plane find the diameter of the smallest circle that encloses all the points.
 A point lying on the circle is also considered to be inside it.<br>
 <details>
 <summary>Hint</summary>
 Ternary search.